A High-Resolution Landscape Dataset for Concept-Based XAI With Application to Species Distribution Models: Models, experimental setup and results

 To quantify concept influence for each taxon, we compute TCAV scores using the Robust TCAV methodology \cite{martin2019interpretable} on CerberusCNN, Pretrained ARN-50, and PicoViT (Fig.~\ref{fig_tcav}).
 While TCAV \cite{pmlr-v80-kim18d} defines the concept activation vector (CAV) as the normal vector to the hyperplane of the linear classifier that separates random patches from concept ones, Robust TCAV instead uses the difference between mean concept and random activations.
 This improves the consistency of the TCAV scores and reduces sensitivity to noise in the concept datasets \cite{martin2019interpretable}.

 \textbf{Robust TCAV.} Several parameters need to be specified.
 First, for each model, we selected a layer $\ell$ to extract the activation values and the gradient values.
 For CerberusCNN, we selected the concatenation of the three branches as it gathers information from all branches.
-For ARN-50, we used the last bottleneck block before the average pooling layer as deeper layers of CNNs process higher-level features than early layers \cite{zeiler2014visualizing}.
-For PicoViT, we used the middle layer (2nd layer) as the middle layers of Transformers allow for the extraction of high-level feature representations \cite{zou2023representation}.
+For ARN-50, we used the last bottleneck block before the average pooling layer as deeper layers of CNNs process higher-level features than early layers \cite{ilin2017abstraction,zeiler2014visualizing,zhong2019shallow}.
+For PicoViT, we used the middle layer (2nd layer) as the middle layers of Transformers allow for the extraction of high-level feature representations \cite{ICLR2025_57568e09,NEURIPS2023_a0e66093,zou2023representation}.
 Secondly, we computed TCAV scores 500 times as proposed by \cite{pmlr-v80-kim18d}.
 For each iteration, we sampled 500 random patches.
-Finally, while Robust TCAV applies a 0.05 threshold on the sensitivity scores (see Fig.~\ref{fig_tcav}), we found that a zero-threshold outputs more relevant results.
+Finally, while Robust TCAV applies a 0.05 threshold on the sensitivity scores (see Fig.~\ref{fig_tcav}), we found that a zero-threshold provides more ecologically relevant insights.
+Conversely, applying a threshold discards low-magnitude but biologically significant signals, which results in ambiguous results.
 More details about each step and the threshold are available in the Appendix (Section~\ref{threshold}).

 \textbf{Relative importance.} Relative TCAV was introduced by \cite{pmlr-v80-kim18d}.
-It allows the comparison of each concept against all other concepts.
+It allows the pairwise comparison of concepts.
 In this scenario, a linear classifier is trained to separate two concepts and the normal vector to the hyperplane is used as CAV.
-Although \cite{martin2019interpretable} do not adapt this algorithm in their study, we replaced the normal vector with the difference of means for consistency.
+Although \cite{martin2019interpretable} do not adapt this module for Robust TCAV, we replaced the normal vector with the difference of means for consistency.
+In this setting, the CAV no longer represents the direction of a concept relative to a random set, but rather the direction of one concept relative to another.
 To obtain a concept ranking, we counted how many times each concept achieved a higher relative TCAV score compared to every other concept, separately for the \texttt{Presence} and \texttt{Absence} classes.
 For this step, we used the same architecture, Pretrained ARN-50, to compute relative TCAV scores for both taxa in order to enable a direct comparison of concept rankings.